FIGHTING AGAINST VOTER INTIMIDATION: FAIR FIGHT, INC. V. TRUE THE VOTE

 Follow the Case

-If you are a Georgia voter who is interested in sharing your story of the issues you experienced due to voter challenges in advance of the 2021 senate run-off race, please share your story.
+If you are a Georgia voter who is interested in sharing your story of the issues you experienced due to voter challenges, please share your story.

 ABOUT THE CASE: